Remember ceramic Christmas trees?

 “Everyone who took a ceramics class and celebrated Christmas made one of these trees,” vintage lifestyle expert Bob Richter told TODAY Home.
 “People put them on top of the television, back when the TV was a piece of furniture.”

 Perhaps feeling nostalgic for the holidays their youth, people are willing to pay hundreds of dollars on sites like eBay for vintage ceramic Christmas trees.
-One vintage tree recently sold for $79 on eBay, another for $440, and another for a remarkable $649.
+One vintage tree recently sold for $100 on eBay, another for $149, and another for $218.
+(And closer to the holiday season, the trees can fetch even higher prices on the auction site.)

-So if you have a ceramic tree collecting dust in your attic, and it doesn’t hold any sentimental value, it could be a nice opportunity to make a little extra holiday cash.
+So if you have a ceramic tree collecting dust in your attic, and it doesn’t hold any sentimental value, it could be a nice opportunity to make a little extra holiday cash later this year.

-The catch is, “the time to sell them is right now.
-Like, right now,” Richter said.
-“The truth of the matter is, they’re not incredibly valuable at other times of the year.”
+“The truth of the matter is, they’re not incredibly valuable at other times of the year," he said.

-At this time of year, vintage ceramic trees could fetch a few hundred dollars, depending on the type and condition.
-Richter himself recently sold three vintage ceramic trees for between $100 and $200 each.
+Around the holidays, vintage ceramic trees could fetch a few hundred dollars, depending on the type and condition.
+Last year, Richter recalls selling multiple vintage ceramic trees for between $100 and $200 each.

 Musical trees tend to be more valuable, he says, as well as very large very small ones.
 And as when selling anything online, the photos make a big difference.